 Five 10-minutes in-class pop quizzes will be given during the semester.
 There will be no make-up quizzes.
-The best four quizzes will be counted, 1.5% each, towards the final mark.
-There will be no homework but I will assign practice problems from the study manual every Thursday or Friday and they will be posted on my teaching website.
-A 90 minutes midterm test will take place from 10:20am to 11:50am on Thursday October 27 in SS1085.
+The best four quizzes will be counted, 1.5% each, toward the final mark.
+There will be no homework but I will post practice problems from the study manual weekly on my teaching website.
+A 90 minutes midterm test will take place from 10:20am to 11:50am on Thursday October 19 in SS2105.
 The test accounts for 37% of the final mark.
 Should you be forced to miss the test, you are required by faculty regulations to submit, within one week, appropriate documentation from the U of T Health Services to me or to the Departmental Office SS6018 (Print on it your NAME, STUDENT NUMBER, course number, and date.).
 And you must contact me to arrange a time within one week for an individual oral makeup test.
 A written-answer final exam (2 hours) will be given during the faculty exam period.
 The final exam accounts for 57% of the final mark.